-An occupational therapist will advise you about options to meet your difficulties and, if you are eligible, may be able to provide you with suitable equipment.
+An occupational therapist will advise you about options to meet your difficulties.
+If you are eligible, they may be able to provide you with suitable equipment.

 If you would like to attend a clinic, contact us.

-You will also be able to get advice, information about other organisations that may be able to help.
+You'll also get advice and information about other organisations that may help you.

 Buying equipment privately

-There are many retailers in Oxfordshire and on its borders where you can buy equipment that is not provided by Oxfordshire County Council.
+There are many retailers in Oxfordshire and on its borders to buy equipment that Oxfordshire County Council does not provide.